What next for Wanlockhead?

 The point of doing a Plan like this is to plan for the future.
 By its very nature, it’s a long term activity.
 So the people who stand to benefit most from this Plan will be the community’s youngest residents.

-In June 2025, Wanlockhead primary school pupils spent an afternoon thinking about their priorities for the community and what they would like to see in the Plan, then mapping those onto a giant map.
+In June 2025, local primary school pupils spent an afternoon thinking about their priorities for the community and what they would like to see in the Plan, then mapping those onto a giant map.
+The exercise included all pupils at Leadhills Primary School, whether they lived in Wanlockhead and Leadhills; all of them knew Wanlockhead well.

 PRIMARY SCHOOL

-You can see all their ideas on the pink and green notes on the map below.
+You can see their ideas on the pink and green notes on the map below.

-Many of the children’s suggestions mirror the adults’ survey responses, but there are also specific suggestions about improving the village play park - from every child!
+Many of the children’s suggestions mirror the adults’ survey responses, but there are also specific suggestions about improving the village play park - the one thing that every child suggested.

 The school ideas and survey results gives clear pointers about what the plan should focus on.

-During August and September, we’ll be asking what actions should happen to tackle those priorities, as well as trying to engage more people in their teens, twenties and thirties.
-As well as doorstep chats and going along to the Community Lunch and other activities, there will be a couple of informal drop-in sessions in the Community Centre:
+Since then, we’ve been asking what actions should happen to tackle those priorities, as well as trying to engage more people in their teens, twenties and thirties.
+As well as doorstep chats and going along to the Community Lunch and other activities, two informal drop-in sessions took place in the Community Centre - on Monday 22nd September 3pm to 8pm and Saturday 4th October 10am to 3pm.
+A dozen residents popped in for a chat.

-Then in the autumn, the final stage will be to draft the Plan itself and share it publicly for feedback, before updating it and submitting it to Dumfries and Galloway Council for registration.
+Before Christmas, the final stage will be to draft the Plan based on all the work this year, and share it publicly for feedback.
+It will then be updated and submitted to Dumfries and Galloway Council for registration.